More About Me and My Books

 Like the original story, Matthias was going to be a gift for my dad.
 He loved lighthouses and the ocean and was the one who had also gotten me interested in them when I was a teenager.
 He was also a very talented storyteller who could make up the best, scariest ghost stores - on the spot - during all of our family camping trips.
 However, he died unexpectedly before the book was finished.

 After that, researching and writing this book took on more meaning for me.
 It turned out that writing it was like therapy for me as I dealt with his death, and it made me feel closer to him during that time.
-Since I was writing it in his memory, I considered it especially important to get the dialogue and storyline just right, as well as making sure that the facts about lighthouses were historically accurate.
+Since I was writing it in his memory, I considered it especially important to get the dialogue and storyline just right, as well as making sure the facts about lighthouses were historically accurate.
 I consider this book a tribute to my dad, and I hope I did it justice.